zhengjunyao-work/arc24/docs/modeling/Iteration_50_last_trainings.md

 #### Sunday 10

 13:00 is the last time to submit a system that takes 12 hours to create the submission

+### Test-time fine-tuning with Qwen2.5-1.5B

+On this [notebook](https://www.kaggle.com/code/ironbar/single-task-test-time-fine-tuning-for-arc24?scriptVersionId=205771369) I have verified that I can do test-time fine-tuning with Qwen2.5-1.5B.

+I had to decrease the `max_seq_len` from 5120 to 3584 to avoid OOM errors.

+- Fine-tuning took 2.6 minutes per task for 100 steps
+- Inference took 1.2 minutes per task to do 32 predictions

+Under that conditions a submission would take around 6 hours.
+It seems we have margin to increase either the training steps or the number of predictions.

+TODO: experiment with bigger steps and predictions

 ## Results